Convert OnlineConvertOnline

 How to use this Cubic Foot to Tun Converter 🤔

-Follow these steps to convert given volume from the units of Cubic Foot to the units of Tun.
+Follow these steps to convert given Cubic Foot value from Cubic Foot units to Tun units.

 1. Enter the input Cubic Foot value in the text field.

-2. The calculator converts the given Cubic Foot into Tun in realtime ⌚ using the conversion formula, and displays under the Tun label.
-You do not need to click any button.
-If the input changes, Tun value is re-calculated, just like that.
+2. The given Cubic Foot is converted to Tun in realtime ⌚ using the formula, and displayed under the Tun label.

 3. You may copy the resulting Tun value using the Copy button.

-The formula to convert given volume from Cubic Foot to Tun is:
+To convert given volume from Cubic Foot to Tun, use the following formula.

 Calculation